Dorothy Ross (historian)

-Dorothy Ross (born 1936) is an American historian and Arthur O. Lovejoy Professor of History at Johns Hopkins University.
+Dorothy Ross (August 13, 1936 – May 22, 2024) was an American historian and Arthur O. Lovejoy Professor of History at Johns Hopkins University.
 She attended Smith College and Columbia University and taught at Hunter College and at the University of Virginia before Johns Hopkins.
-Her books include the G. Stanley Hall: The Psychologist as Prophet (1972) and The Origins of American Social Science (1991).
+Her books include G. Stanley Hall: The Psychologist as Prophet (1972) and The Origins of American Social Science (1991).
 The Society for U.S. Intellectual History named the Dorothy Ross Prize after Ross to honor her work in the history of psychology and modern social science.

-She was married to Stanford G. Ross for sixty-two years before he died.
-She has two children and two grandchildren.
+She was married to Stanford G. Ross for 62 years before he died.
+Together they had two children and two grandchildren.
+She died on May 22, 2024, at the age of 87.